PieKing1215/ptcMod/README.md

 # Planned Features
 More scrolling options - like snap to beat, or only scroll when the playhead is close to the right of the screen.

+Playhead timing adjustment (so you can compensate for latency)

 Remove/raise the project title editor character limit since it saves/loads longer names just fine.

 Increase the number of buffer measures after the end of the song so you can scroll further.